Search the website

 On this page

-Tenant Satisfaction Measures (TSMs) tell us how well we perform on the things most important to our customers.
+Tenant Satisfaction Measures tell us how well we perform on the things most important to you.
+They cover two categories: Low-Cost Rented Accommodation (those who rent), and Low-Cost Homeownership (leaseholders and shared owners).

-We’re scored against a total of 22 TSMs.
-Twelve of the measures are based on resident perception by asking what those surveyed think of our services.
-The remaining 10 measures are based on the performance figures we collect across our operations and mostly relate to legal compliance.
+We’re scored against 22 Tenant Satisfaction Measures and report our results to the Regulator of Social Housing.
+Twelve of the measures are based on resident perception, telling us what customers think of our services.
+The remaining 10 measures are based on ‘management information’ collected across our operations.

 What we are measuring

 We’ve grouped the measures under the six themes set out below.
-Some measures have separate results for low-cost rented and low-cost homeownership.
+Some measures have separate results for Low-Cost Rented accommodation and Low-Cost Homeownership, as required by the Regulator of Social Housing.

 null